 Angular stones are preferable to rounded stones because they provide more interlock, which makes the structure more resistant.
 However, stones used in gabions can be angular or rounded and the latter tend to produce more flexible structures when used in a mattress.

 Design of gabion box for armourstone

-Design a formula for making a preliminary assessment of armour stone and alternative protection elements (such as gabions) to resist current attacks.
+Decelop a formula for making the preliminary assessment of armour stone and alternative protection elements (such as gabions) to resist current attacks.

+4o